TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

       }
    }

-Now we have got to know two possibilities how validators can be registered for our domain objects: directly in the model via ``@TYPO3\CMS\Extbase\Annotation\Validate`` annotation for single properties and for complete domain objects with an own validator class.
+Now there are two possibilities how validators can be registered for domain objects:

+*  directly in the model via ``@TYPO3\CMS\Extbase\Annotation\Validate`` annotation for single properties
+*  with an own validator class for complete domain objects.

 .. important::